MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 #### AuthServiceImpl
 Implements the `AuthService` interface, orchestrating the authentication flow:
 - Handles local token validation for offline authentication
-- Coordinates with `AuthApiClient` for network operations
+- Coordinates with both `AuthenticationApiClient` and `UserApiClient` for network operations
 - Emits events via `AuthEventBus` for logout and login
 - Gracefully handles offline scenarios with appropriate error propagation

-#### AuthApiClient
+#### AuthenticationApiClient
-Responsible for communication with authentication endpoints:
+Responsible for pre-authentication communication:
 - Uses `ApiConfig` constants for endpoint paths (e.g., `ApiConfig.loginEndpoint`)
 - `login()` - Authenticates with email/password
 - `refreshToken()` - Refreshes tokens when expired
-- `getUserProfile()` - Retrieves full user profile data
 - Maps API errors to domain-specific exceptions using enhanced exception types
-- **Note:** Relies on the injected `Dio` instance (typically configured by `DioFactory`) to handle `x-api-key` header injection and JWT token management via interceptors.
-  It does *not* directly manage the API key or access tokens.
+- **Important**: Uses `basicDio` without auth interceptors since these endpoints establish authentication but don't require it themselves.

+#### UserApiClient
+Responsible for authenticated user-related API calls:
+- `getUserProfile()` - Retrieves full user profile data using JWT authentication
+- Handles authentication token errors and propagation
+- **Important**: Uses `authenticatedDio` with auth interceptors to ensure proper JWT token management for all requests.

+These two API clients implement the Split Client pattern where responsibilities are clearly separated based on authentication requirements.

 #### AuthInterceptor
 A Dio interceptor that: